Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

-> The H1 title is a noun phrase that describes the scenario.
-Don't enter it here, but as the **name** value in the corresponding YAML file.

 What happen when you need to upgrade the kubernetes version in a cluster or even better when you need to change kubernetes platform components like: ingress gateway, service mesh, operators and so on, but you don't want to have impact on the workloads/applications that are running on the cluster itself?
 The answer that will make all happy from infra to apps is blue green deployment at Kubernetes infra level.
 With modern principles and availability of cloud services like: